risingwavelabs/risingwave-docs/docs/guides/sink-to-iceberg.md

 Iceberg supports these types of catalogs:

+### Storage catalog

-- Storage catalog: The Storage catalog stores all metadata in the underlying file system, such as Hadoop or S3.
+The Storage catalog stores all metadata in the underlying file system, such as Hadoop or S3.
 Currently, we only support S3 as the underlying file system.

   ```sql title="Examples"
   create sink sink_demo_storage from t